-Both alternatives may impact the following four state-listed (as threatened) species: White-faced Ibis, Wood Stork, Louisiana pigtoe, and Texas heelsplitter.
-The proposed ROW for both Build Alternatives is within the range of these four species and contains suitable habitat for each.
+Both alternatives may impact two state-listed (as threatened) species - the White-faced Ibis and the Wood Stork.
+The proposed ROW for both Build Alternatives is within the range of the White-faced Ibis and the Wood Stork and contains suitable habitat for both species.
 Construction of either the Purple or Orange Alternative would have no impact on all other state-listed species that may occur in the Project Area.

-Appendix O provides the Species Analysis Spreadsheet, Species Analysis Form, and the TPWD Best Management Practices Form, approved by TxDOT on September 29, 2021, containing additional information regarding threatened, endangered, and candidate species and information regarding potential impacts to SGCN.
+Appendix O provides the January 2023 version of the Species Analysis Spreadsheet, Species Analysis Form, and the TPWD Best Management Practices Form, approved by TxDOT on January 20, 2023, containing additional information regarding threatened, endangered, and candidate species and information regarding potential impacts to SGCN.
 The Species Analysis Spreadsheet and Species Analysis Form are also available for review at the TxDOT Dallas District Office.
 The TPWD Best Management Practices Form is also included in Appendix E.